harness/developer-hub/docs/continuous-error-tracking/getting-started/cet-setup.md

 :::info note

-Note: If you are using the Self-Managed Enterprise Edition, ensure that the ET_COLLECTOR_URL is set to your [Load Balancer URL](/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-harness-self-managed-enterprise-edition-using-helm-ga.md#add-a-load-balancer).
-For example an helm value of `loadbalancerURL: https://example.harness.io/`, then set the `ET_COLLECTOR_URL as ET_COLLECTOR_URL=https://example.harness.io/et-collector`
+If you are using the Self-Managed Enterprise Edition, make sure to set the ET_COLLECTOR_URL to your Load Balancer URL.
+For instance, if your Helm value is `loadbalancerURL: https://example.harness.io/`, then set the `ET_COLLECTOR_URL` as `ET_COLLECTOR_URL=https://example.harness.io/et-collector`.

 :::